CharOConnell/chateaux-of-brittany/README.md

 - Contact form - allows users to contact me via email, by having them fill out the form.
 I have set this up so that it has a designed email template
 - Photograph locations - allows the users to click on my personal photos and see which castle it is, so they can potentially look it up for further details
 - Dropdown menu - allows users to have a minimised menu for smaller screen sizes
+- Auto-populating fields from the Google Maps API setup with information about castles searched

 ### Features Left to Implement
 - Allowing users to make reviews directly from the website